department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.

+Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 chronic: Define on first mention in body copy as "long-lasting" or when needed, "illness that lasts for a long time."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 claim exam: This is a term VA is working to rebrand.
 For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
 After first mention, use "VA claim exam" or "claim exam."